gnostyx/dita-demo-content-collection/README.md

 </map>
 ~~~~

-Note that the mapref elements all specified @scope of "peer".
+Note that the mapref elements all specify a @scope of "peer".
 In DITA 1.3,
 setting the scope attribute to "peer" for a reference to a DITA map
 explicitly means "the referenced map is a root map from the point of view of
 this map".
 That's intended primarily to enable cross-deliverable linking